 Can a heat pump be installed inside a shed?

 When installing a swimming pool heat pump, a lot of customers ask whether they can put the heat pump inside an enclosed area, like a shed, acoustic box or their garage.
-The simple answer is yes however there is a reasonable sized but!
+The simple answer is yes, however, there is a reasonable sized but!
 The heat pump's exhaust fan (usually located on the front of the unit) pumps out a lot of super cold air and this needs to be vented directly to outside air.

-Otherwise, your heat pump is going to be working harder than a one arm bricklayer.
+Otherwise, your heat pump is going to be working harder than a one armed bricklayer.
 The main reason for this is heat pumps work by using the temperature in the air to generate the heat required to get your pool nice and toasty.
 What is left is cold air with the heat stripped out of it and it is this air that comes out of the heat pump fan.
 If you don't have that super cold air venting to the outside, you will turn your enclosed shed into a refrigerator.
 Great if you want to keep a lot of beers cold however not so good if you want a warm pool.
 In some instances, unsuspecting owners have opened their shed door and found ice on the floor and hanging from beams.

 Why is this a problem?
 If the heat pump is drawing in refrigerated air, there's very little ambient temperature for the heat pump to condense and turn into heated water for your pool.
 You'll find your heat pump is running hours longer and working a lot harder than it should to keep your pool at your desired temperature.
 Your power bills are going to put a cape on and soar up like Superman.
 You will also wear out your heater years earlier.
 Given a decent heat pump will set you back thousands, setting up the correct ventilation will keep plenty of your hard earned cash in your back pocket where it belongs.